Liamhigh/legal-forensic-ai-as/AI_STRATEGY_FOR_SA_LAW_ENFORCEMENT.md

 # AI Strategy for South African Law Enforcement

+## 🇿🇦 HISTORIC MILESTONE

+> **The South African Police Force and Justice System will be the ONLY institutions in the world that get Verum Omnis completely FREE OF CHARGE.**
+>
+> This is proudly South African technology, born here, built here.
+>
+> **This is the first time in history that everyone on the planet gets access to justice for free.**

+---

 ## Core Principle: Offline-First Forensic Engine

 **Verum Omnis is fundamentally a FORENSIC SCANNER ENGINE that works completely offline.**